flaupretre/terraform-ssh-tunnel/README.md

 If you're using AWS, you can open a tunnel using AWS SSM ([AWS Systems manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/)).
 In this case, a 'Session Manager SSH session' is opened from your desktop to an EC2 instance via the AWS API.
-This seesion is, then, connected with another connection to the target host.
+This session is, then, connected with another connection to the target host.

-The benefits of using SSM, compared to a bare SSH bastion host, are :
+The benefits of using SSM, compared to a bare SSH tunnel, are :

 - you don't need to maintain a bastion host anymore,
-- you don't need to expose SSH ports on your gateway host, as the connection is done via the much safer AWS API public endpoints,
+- you still need an EC2 instance but this instance does not have to expose any port, as the connection is done via the much safer AWS API public endpoints,
-- permissions can be managed per user/group using IAM roles and policies
+- permissions can be managed per user/group using IAM roles and policies (no more public key management).

-Note that, since all traffic goes through the AWS API, this can be used on a platform without any inbound access to an EC2 instance (even without public subnets).
+Note that, since all traffic goes through the AWS API, this can be used on a fully-private platform (a platform without public subnets).

 Of course, this requires [the AWS SSM agent to be installed and configured correctly on the EC2 gateway](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html#sessions-start-ssh).
 SSM agent version must be 2.3.672.0 or later.

 How to activate the SSM variant :

-- Configure the EC2 gateway and define an appropriate policy
+- Configure the EC2 gateway and attach appropriate policies
-- Configure security groups so that the EC2 gateway can access the target host,
+- Configure security groups so that the EC2 gateway can access the target host & port,
 - set 'type' to 'ssm'
-- set 'gateway_host' to the 'instance ID' of the gateway host
+- set 'gateway_host' to the instance ID of the EC2 gateway
 - set 'gateway_user' to the appropriate name (see documentation), generally 'ec2-user' ('ubuntu' when using Ubuntu-based AMIs).
-- if needed, set the AWS_PROFILE environment variable using the 'env' input var.
+- As an option, add environment variables, like 'AWS_PROFILE', into the 'env' input array.

+### Goggle IAP

+This feature is EXPERIMENTAL and was never tested.
+You use it under your total responsibility.
+No assumption should be made on the security level it provides.

+That's why, if you try it, we really need your return, even if (especially if) you meet issues.
+Please register issues about your experience with this gateway, even if everything went fine in your environment.
+This gateway cannot get out its experimental status without your help.

+This gateway uses the Google Identity-Aware Proxy (IAP) feature to create a tunnel to a private target host and port.

+Functionally, the mechanism is quite similar to AWS SSM as it requires an existing Google VM instance to be used as gateway but it does not require this instance to expose anything on the public networks.
+Actually, an SSH tunnel is created between the Google internal IAP hosts and the target host & port, going through the bastion VM.

 ### Kubernetes port forwarding

-This feature is still alpha (it was introduced in v 1.14.0).
+This feature is still alpha (it was introduced in v 2.0.0).
 So, don't hesitate to report any good or bad experience using it.
 Suggestions are welcome too.

 In order to access a server running in a Kubernetes pod, you can use the 'kubectl' gateway.
-This gateway uses K8S port forwarding to open a bidirectionnal tunnel to the target server.
-Of course it requires the target server to expose at least one inbound port on a pod.
+This gateway uses Kubernetes 'port forwarding' mechanism to create a bidirectionnal tunnel to the target server.
+Of course, it requires the
+target object to expose at least one port.

 This gateway is activated by setting the 'type' variable to 'kubectl'.